Skip to main content

 print(f"Square root of mean squares: {result}")

-The Agent correctly chooses the run_python_repl tool to solve the problem.
+The agent correctly chooses the run_python_repl tool to solve the problem.

 Result: